EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Experiments

 \subsection{Pilot Studies}

 We proactively conduct several pilot studies to explore potential solutions for improving cross-domain egocentric QA.
 Specifically, we investigate three techniques: prompt learning, supervised fine-tuning (SFT), and reinforcement learning (RL).
 Since both SFT and RL require labeled data, we randomly split the initial test QA pairs into training and testing sets with a 70\%:30\% ratio.
 We adopt Qwen2.5-VL-7B as the baseline, and apply vLLM~\cite{kwon2023efficient} for model acceleration.
-CloseQA results are shown in Table~\ref{tab:pilot}.
+CloseQA results are shown in Tab.~\ref{tab:pilot}.

-The results provide several insights: (1) \textit{Overall Trend.} Each method, whether prompting (without labeled data) or SFT/RL (requiring labeled data), improves performance to some extent.
-(2) \textit{Impact of SFT.} SFT boosts accuracy in domains like Industry (nearly 20\% improvement).
-(3) \textit{Effectiveness of RL.} RL shows the most significant improvement across all domains (an average increase of 22\%).
+The results provide several insights: \textit{1) Overall Trend.} Each method, whether prompting (without labeled data) or SFT/RL (requiring labeled data), improves performance to some extent.
+This suggests that refining prompt designs, expanding labeled data, and advancing algorithms are all promising directions for future exploration. \textit{2) Impact of SFT.} SFT boosts accuracy in domains like Industry (nearly 20\% improvement).
+However, in some domains, such as Animal Per. no improvement is observed.
+This may stem from the inherently higher base performance in this domain, which is closer to natural domains.
+It could be caused by the limited number of training samples (Animal Per. has only 128 samples, far fewer than other domains.), which restricts the effectiveness of SFT. \textit{3) Effectiveness of RL.} RL shows the most significant improvement across all domains (an average increase of 22\%).
+We attribute this to RL's ability to learn from a broader range of interactions and feedback during training.
+The trial-and-error process enables the model to better handle longer sequences and more complex decision-making tasks, allowing it to dynamically adapt to the unique challenges of each domain.